 - Reporting measured energy consumption

 - + Accurate

 - + Easy to map to carbon emissions

 - - Hard to measure

+- Low replicability

 - Reporting time / estimation based on time & hardware

 - + Easy to measure

 - + Correlates with energy consumption in most cases.

-- Difficult to compare with measurements from other setups •
+- - Difficult to compare with measurements from other setups

 - E.g., floating point operations (FPOs) (?)

 - + comparable across different setups

 - + cheap

-- does not factor in energy consumption in memory
+- does not factor in memory energy consumption

 - does not reflect carbon emissions